 Water in a hot cooking compartment may create hot steam.
-Never pour water into the hot cooking compartment.
+Never pour water into the cooking compartment when the cooking compartment is hot.

-⚠ Warning - Risk of injury!
+▲ Warning - Risk of injury!

 - Scratched glass in the appliance door may develop into a crack.
 Do not use a glass scraper, sharp or abrasive cleaning aids or detergents. - The hinges on the appliance door move when opening and closing the door, and you may be trapped.
-Keep your hands away from the hinges.
+Keep your hands away from the hinges. - Components inside the appliance door may have sharp edges.
+Wear protective gloves.